 The information from those above forms will be entered in spreadsheets on a computer located in the Returned Dog Headquarters (2 portable trailers- Conex boxes- set up behind the Lakefront Hotel- one is the office and one is the medical trailer).
-This will be accessible to both yourselves as well as the Anchorage Returned Dog Coordinator.
-You will have a key to these trailers.
+This will be accessible to Returned Dog Veterinarians as well as the Anchorage Returned Dog Coordinator.